 This tax information is intended only for international students and scholars at the University of Oregon with income sources and income levels typical of students and scholars at the University.

-If you have income from unusual sources or higher than usual income, you should not rely on this tax information.
-You should instead seek professional tax advice from a qualified accountant or attorney.
-You should also seek professional tax advice if you qualify as a resident taxpayer.
+If you have income from unusual sources or higher than usual income, you should not rely on this tax information: instead, seek professional tax advice from a qualified accountant or attorney.

 The Office of International Affairs, as part of a broader service mission, provides advising as an opportunity for international students and scholars at the University of Oregon to obtain general tax information from independent tax professionals.
 The University of Oregon cannot provide legal advice to individuals concerning their individual tax liability.